 Professor Hector MacQueen was appointed as a full-time Commissioner in September 2009.

 Professor MacQueen has taught in the Edinburgh Law School since 1979.
 He was Dean of the Law School 1999-2003, and Dean of Research and Deputy Head of the College of Humanities and Social Science in Edinburgh University 2004-2008.
-He is a Fellow of the British Academy and Vice-President (Humanities) of the Royal Society of Edinburgh.
+He is a Fellow of the British Academy and a Fellow of the Royal Society of Edinburgh.